4d/docs/website/translated_docs/pt/Concepts/operators.md

 ## Ternary operator

 The ternary conditional operator allows you to write one-line conditional expressions.
-For example, it can replace a full sequence of [If…Else](./cf_branching.md#ifelseend-if) statements.
+For example, it can replace a full sequence ofIf…</p>

 It takes three operands in the following order:

 * a condition followed by a question mark (?)
 * an expression to execute if the condition is [truthy](#truthy-and-falsy), followed by a colon (:)
 * an expression to execute if the condition is [falsy](#truthy-and-falsy)

 ### Sintaxe